7. MBA Interview

 Typical Interview Questions

 The questions asked by interviewers for different schools are surprisingly similar.
 My students interview all over the country, but they all come back with the same list of questions.
-Virtually all of the interviewers cover the same topics.
+Virtually all of the interviewers cover similar topics.
 (Which makes sense, if you think about it.)

 Phase 1 - Your Upbringing and Undergraduate Experience